tjis/rust_vue_template/README.md

 The lib.rs `start` function is quite simple.
 It just logs a few messages and constructs the Vue instance in the same way one would do this in javascript.

 With this setup, it should be possible to construct the entire application in rust, optionally making use of js dependencies which are injected through main.js.
 The setup itself isn't really vue specific; any framework that works with webpack can be substituted.

+### misc. stuff
+in [Cargo.toml](Cargo.toml), the crate is configured as a library crate.
+Also, the crate-type "cdylib" is configured.
+This is required for rust to actually produce a wasm file.
+A normal library type won't work.